-ISIN NL0011683594 Creation Unit/Redemption 50,000 shares or such other amount as may be determined by the Board of directors at their discretion.
-Minimum Sub- fund Size 50,000 shares unless the Board of directors determine otherwise.
+ISIN NL0011683594 Creation Unit/Redem ption 50,000 shares or such other amount as may be determined by the Board of directors at their discretion.
+Minimum fund Size Sub- 50,000 shares unless the Board of directors determine otherwise.
 Investors will be notified of any change to the Minimum Sub-fund Size.